Meet your fellow students and get all the practical information you need

 Should I prepare anything?

-Other than what has been mentioned in the Arrival e-mail, you do not have to prepare anything!
+You don't have to prepare anything other than what we mentioned in the arrival e-mail!
 There are, though, a few things we would like you to consider before arriving.
-Consider the following a personal mental exercise, primarily for your own sake, and to ensure that you are properly prepared to begin your studies in Denmark.
+Consider the following a personal mental exercise for your own sake, to ensure that you are prepared to begin your studies in Denmark.

 Simply ask yourself the following questions: